Adolescent Co-occurring Disorders Program (ROAD)

 - On-grounds school provided by a WV certified teacher.

 Referrals can come from any source, but typically are received through DHHR, the court system or the behavioral health system.
 All referral information is reviewed by the program director to determine admission eligibility.
-To initiate a referral to the ROAD program, please contact the program director, Jennifer Kangas, at (304) 526-9171 or email@example.com.
+To initiate a referral to the ROAD program, please call (304) 526-9114 or send us an online inquiry.
 If accepted, it is the referring agency’s responsibility to secure Medicaid or other necessary funding prior to the youth’s placement in the program.